 We've been covering the Leaf since its early days, and we've now brought together a guide that covers all aspects of the car, from pre-launch to the experiences of owners, two years down the line.

 There are plenty of links to go through, but we've split our guide into categories so you can find the story you're looking for a little easier.
 You'll find driving impressions on this page, ownership experiences on page 2, pricing, sales and production data on page 3, general and battery loss information on the fourth page, and page five is reserved for the more offbeat Leaf stories.

 So what is the Nissan Leaf?
 Put simply, it's a five-door, five-seat hatchback which sits in the compact class, next to conventionally-powered rivals like the Toyota Corolla and Honda Civic.

 It uses a 24 kilowatt-hour lithium-ion battery pack, which feeds power to an 80 kilowatt (110-horsepower) and 210 pound-foot electric motor.
 Official performance data is hard to come by, but the benchmark 0-60mph sprint has been variously recorded between 10 and 12 seconds, and top speed is around 90 mph.
-Official EPA range is estimated at 75 miles for the 2013 car, and 115 MPGe.
+Official EPA range is 84 miles for the 2015 car, and 114 MPGe.

 We've also driven the Leaf on several occasions here at Green Car Reports, and you can click through our experiences below:

 The 2011 Nissan Leaf has also been a previous nominee--and winner--of Green Car Reports' Best Car To Buy